22of 100

 Local tick habitat

-Palm Beach County reports about 3 Lyme cases per 100,000 people a year, the 158th-highest of 1378 South counties.
+Palm Beach County reports about 3 Lyme cases per 100,000 people a year, in the top 22% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Royal Palm Beach's daily score can climb when the weather and season allow.

 Tick control in Royal Palm Beach, FL